This Month in History: November

 Peter Capaldi as Doctor Who in front of the TARDIS, the TARDIS, George Pertwee standing in front of the console inside the TARDIS

 November 23, 1963 - The first episode of Doctor Who aired on the BBC on a Saturday afternoon.
 Doctor Who is a science-fiction program depicting the adventures of a Time Lord, an extraterrestrial being who appears to be human.
 Doctor Who travels through time and space with various companions to save civilizations and help people in need.
 Doctor Who travels in a time machine, the TARDIS (Travel and Relative Dimensions in Space), which looks like a British police box from the outside but is much larger on the inside.
 The Doctor can regenerate and take new forms, and therefore be played by different actors.
 The first run of the series was from 1963-1989 but began again in 2005.
-The 13th Doctor, the first woman to play the role, just regenerated and the 14th Doctor will be David Tennant (who was previously the 10th Doctor).
-Tennant is coming back for three episodes to celebrate the 60th anniversary of the series.
-The 15th Doctor, Ncuti Gatwa, will be seen at the end of 2023. (image on left from Flickr, image on right from Wikimedia Commons)
+The 13th Doctor was the first woman to play the role.
+The 14th Doctor was David Tennant for a second time (he was previously the 10th Doctor).
+Tennant came back for three episodes to celebrate the 60th anniversary of the series.
+The 15th Doctor, Ncuti Gatwa, is the current Doctor Who. (image on left from Flickr, image on right from Wikimedia Commons)

 If you'd like to read more about Doctor Who: